Models for elementary particles under a unified framework without making use of gauge symmetry: Spinors in an abstract notation

-One may introduce a space that is dual to $\WW$, composed of bras with a basis written as $\la S_A|$.
-In order to construct a product, which is a scalar under transformations of the SL(2,C) group, the bra dual to the ket $|\kappa\ra$ should be written as
+One may introduce a space that is dual to $\WW$, composed of bras with a basis written as $\la\la S^A|$.
+This type of bra is called a \emph{scalar-product-based bra} in the main text, because it may form a scalar product with a ket.
+More exactly, in order to construct a product that is a scalar under $SL(2,C)$ transformations, the bra dual to the ket $|\kappa\ra$ should be written as

-which has the same components as $|\kappa\ra$ in Eq.(\ref{|kappa>}), but not their complex conjugates \cite{pra16-commu}.
-(See Appendix \ref{sect-SL2C-transf} for a brief discussion of basic properties of the SL(2,C) group.)
+which has the same components as $|\kappa\ra$ in Eq.(\ref{|kappa>}), but not their complex conjugates.
+(See Appendix \ref{sect-SL2C-transf} for basic properties of $SL(2,C)$ transformations, particularly Eq.(\ref{wwXK=XK}).)